fawadrafique/how-to-ask-for-help/README.md

 ## Creating dev questions, stepwise

-1. Check if your particular dev question is unique on stackoverflow (or elsewhere)
+1. Check if your particular dev question is unique on stackoverflow (or elsewhere online)
 2. Copy-paste a code snippet and break the issue down in 3 to 5 key words
-2.
-3.
+3. Ensure that your question is as clear and specific as possible to your snippet.
+Add enough details about the problem to make yourself understandable and others able to reproduce the problem.
 4.
 5.
+6.

 ## Examples of good questions